Rankush-Vishwakarma/Deep-learning/README.md

 # Deep-learning
-In this repo I have tried to present different Deep learning algorithms with there implementation.
+In this repo I have tried to present different Deep learning algorithms with there implementation and explaination.

 <h2>Neural Network</h2>
   - an independent calculation body can be called as neurons .
 The neural network is an algorithm that try to mimic the human brain.
 Neural network could be explain as the layer of single or multiple neurons combined together.